 Since his youth, he’s been fascinated with Eastern thought and took his inspiration from Emerson, Ghandi, Thoreau, The Bhuddhist Sutras, The Bible and the Bhagavad Gita.

-Now, 23 years later, Raghunath is an accomplished yogi in many styles.
-Married with four children he leads retreats, workshops and and yoga teacher trainings especially in Los Angeles and New York City.
-He is an inspirational force in the community by living yoga and taking the esoterica of yoga philosophy and making it practical and understandable in contemporary life.
+Now, many years later, Raghunath is an accomplished yogi in many styles.
+Married with four children he leads retreats, workshops and yoga teacher trainings especially in Los Angeles and New York City.